shashanksal/divvy/README.md

 ------------
 For importing the database values, I have written importjson.js scripts.
 They can be found in ~/scripts/importjson.js <br>
 Run it using `node importjson.js` <br>
+The project can be run by using `npm start`

 APIs and Routes
 ------------